Enter your desired term to search

 Currently, the department has four full-time faculty members and one secondary faculty member.
 It admits students in Master's and PhD programs and collaborates with various biotechnology centers inside and outside the country (such as Royan Research Institute, Pasteur Institute, Children's Medical Center, Immunodeficiency Center, etc.).
 In recent years, in collaboration with the university's international campus, the department has also guided international students.

-The vastness and diversity of biotechnology applications have made its definition and description somewhat difficult and varied.
-Some consider it synonymous with industrial microbiology and the use of microorganisms, while others equate it with genetic engineering.
+The wide range and diversity of biotechnology applications have made its definition and description somewhat challenging and varied.
+Some consider it synonymous with industrial microbiology and the use of microorganisms, while others define it as equivalent to genetic engineering.
 However, in general, the following definition can be provided for biotechnology:

-"The application of scientific and technical methods in the transformation of certain materials with the help of biological agents (such as microorganisms, plant and animal cells, enzymes, etc.) to produce goods and services in agriculture, food industries, pharmaceuticals, medicine, and other industries."
+"Application of scientific and technical methods in transforming certain materials with the help of biological agents (such as microorganisms, plant and animal cells, enzymes, etc.) to produce goods and services in agriculture, food industries, pharmaceuticals, medicine, and other industries."

-Although over time, scientists have come closer to common concepts regarding the definition of biotechnology, each specialist and researcher offers a different definition of biotechnology.
-The reason for this fact lies in the nature of biotechnology itself.
-The extent of biotechnology applications in the 21st century is such that it will profoundly affect the economy, healthcare, medicine, the environment, education, agriculture, industry, nutrition, and other aspects of human life.
-Today, mastery of this knowledge can play a significant role in the power capabilities of a country.
-For example, in a world facing explosive population growth, a science like biotechnology can play a key role in providing food for the present and future generations of countries.
+Although over time, scientists have converged on common concepts regarding the definition of biotechnology, each specialist and scientist offers a separate definition.
+The reason for this lies in the nature of biotechnology itself.
+The extensive application of biotechnology in the 21st century is such that it will profoundly impact the economy, healthcare, treatment, environment, education, agriculture, industry, nutrition, and other aspects of human life.
+Today, possessing knowledge in this field can play a significant role in a country's power capabilities.
+For example, in a world facing explosive population growth, biotechnology is the science that can play a crucial role in ensuring food security for the present and future generations of countries.

 • Phone : 00982143052121